-- ALL staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help - ALL staff and volunteers will use the school's agreed format for letting the DSL know about Early Help requirements - DSLs will undertake a MAP (Level 2) assessment, when appropriate, to identify what Early Help is required.
+- the potential for children with SEND or certain medical conditions being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs, and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so. - At Our Lady's any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead (or a deputy) and the SENCO. - ALL staff and volunteers will use the school's agreed format for letting the DSL know about Early Help requirements. - DSLs will undertake a MAP (Level 2) assessment, when appropriate, to identify what Early Help is required.
 A MAP is a Multi-Agency Plan (MAP).
 MAP has replaced CAF and is designed to be a family friendly, outcomes focused assessment tool.
 MAP is a four-step process whereby staff can identify a child's needs early, assess those needs holistically, deliver coordinated services and review progress.
-MAP is designed to be used when: - A member of staff is worried about how well a child is progressing (e.g. concerns about their health, development, welfare, behaviour, progress in learning or any other aspect of their wellbeing) - A child or their parent/carer, raises a concern with a member of staff - A child's needs are unclear, or broader than the member of staff's service can address
+MAP is designed to be used when: - A member of staff is worried about how well a child is progressing (e.g., concerns about their health, development, welfare, behaviour, progress in learning or any other aspect of their wellbeing) - A child or their parent/carer, raises a concern with a member of staff. - A child's needs are unclear, or broader than the member of staff's service can address.

 In order to best support children and families, Our Lady's will participate fully in the Early Intervention/MAP process and will take on the role of 'Navigator', where appropriate.
-To support this, Our Lady's will ensure that a member of staff is fully trained to use an electronic MAP which sits within the Eclipse database.
+To support this, we will ensure that a member of staff is fully trained to use an electronic MAP which sits within the Eclipse database.